liberland/Constitution/Constitution.md

 ### Article 23: Dispute Resolution

-1. The Judiciary shall answer relevant questions and resolve disputes under this Constitution, under Law, and in international matters.
+1. The Judiciary shall address pertinent questions and settle disputes arising under this Constitution, within the framework of the Law, and in matters of international concern.

-2. To this end, the Judiciary shall use the following instruments:
+2. To achieve this objective, the Judiciary shall employ the following instruments:

-a) Warrants, temporary instruments regulating what is necessary to bring resolution to a particular case or to safeguard the property rights of actors involved or, exceptionally, third parties; and
+a) Warrants, provisional measures regulating the necessary actions to achieve resolution in a specific case, or to safeguard the property rights of the involved parties or, in exceptional circumstances, third parties; and

-b) Verdicts represent the decision in a particular case and shall be binding in perpetuity where they gain legal force.
+b) Decisions, representing the Judiciary's definitive resolution in a particular case, shall be binding in perpetuity once they attain legal force.
+The Judiciary shall ensure the availability of reasonable appeal options for any decision, including extraordinary appeals to guarantee the highest possible level of justice.

 ### Article 24: Enforcement

 #### § 1: Judicial Enforcement and Executive Compliance

 1. The Judiciary shall, through the Executive, enforce compliance with this Constitution, Laws, and Regulations, as well as with Judiciary decisions.&#x20;
 2. The Executive shall only use coercive measures where no other means should clearly suffice.
-Non-lethal instruments shall be preferred over the use of lethal ones wherever possible.&#x20;
+Non-lethal instruments shall be preferred over the use of lethal ones wherever possible.

 #### § 2: Legislative Oversight and Enforcement Agencies